 How Do Convection Heaters Work?

-- Panel heaters – Slim, wall-mountable units ideal for bedrooms.
+- Panel heaters – Space-saving, wall-hung heater recommended for use in bedrooms.

-- Baseboard heaters – Installed along the base of walls, often used in colder climates.
+- Baseboard Heaters – Mounted against the bottom of walls, commonly used in cold climatic conditions.

-- Oil-filled convection heaters – Use thermal oil to retain heat longer, though they warm up more slowly.
+- Oil-filled convection heaters: These use thermal oil to store heat, so they warm up more gradually, but the heat lasts longer.

 Benefits of Convection Heaters

-Additionally, convection heaters are available in various styles, from sleek wall-mounted designs to compact, portable units, catering to different space requirements and personal aesthetics.
-Advanced safety features, such as overheat protection sensors and cool-touch exteriors, provide a layer of safety and reliability, making them suitable for households with children or pets.
+Furthermore, convection heaters are available in various styles, including slim wall-mounted and compact portable models, to meet different space needs and individual preferences.
+Modern safety features, such as overheat protection sensors and cool-touch exteriors, add a layer of safety & reliability, so you don’t have to worry about curious fingers or paws.

 Convection Heater Noise Level